EvergineTeam/EvergineE2ETests-Workshop/README.md

 - Modify EvergineDemoEvents.cs to create 10 FlightHelmet models after creating the teapot.

 - What happens when there is no GPU available?

+## 8. Run All Tests in the Same Page

+- Use BeforeAll to load a new page and run all tests in that page.

+- Run all tests on the same file sequentially